 I understand that Dyslexia and Dyscalculia can be difficult to understand.
 However, if your child is struggling with one of these specific learning difficulties, it's useful to have as much information as possible.
 If you have any questions about either of these conditions, I am happy to communicate via email.
-I also offer Dyslexia and Dyscalculia assessments and tuition throughout Newton Abbot and Devon if required.
+I also offer Dyslexia and Dyscalculia assessments throughout Newton Abbot and Devon if required.

 The Devon Local Authority has settled on the following definition of Dyslexia: